 MBA aspirants have completed at the least their undergraduate degree and therefore the vocabulary of the essays should show the education level of the aspirant.
 Care should be taken to avoid colloquial words in the MBA Application essays.
 Keeping that in mind, avoid extremely advanced vocabulary which would require the admission committee to either open a dictionary or overlook your essay.
 Too many big words make the applicant look pompous instead of impressive.
 Check the various online language resources like dictionaries, thesaurus to learn the correct shade of meaning and usage of a word.

 MBA Application essay tip: Second opinion

 As creators of essays, we believe that we have done a perfect and flawless job.
-To be extra sure, ask friends, family, teachers, and other know professionals to review your essay before you submit MBA Application essay.
+To be extra sure, ask friends, family, teachers and other professionals to review your essay before you submit MBA Application essay.
 A useful MBA application essay tip is to look for a second opinion as it always helps to identify issues with the content.

-MBA application essays questions are framed around topics like goals, diversity, ethics, and failure.
+MBA application essays questions are framed around topics like goals, diversity, ethics and failure.
 Though the topics are different, your approach to all the essays should be same.
 The most important point to remember is to practice.
 Write, review, improve, re-edit your essays.
 MBA Application essays can make or break an application.